jlinoff/pam/README.md

 ##### Custom Record Field Types
-It is oftentimes the case that all of the _available_ types are not needed for the records you are keeping.
+It is oftentimes the case that all of the _default_ record field types are not needed for the records you are managing.
 This is especially true in cases where you have a very clear understanding of the record field requirements.

 If that is the case you might want to use the preferences to delete fields that are not relevant for your usage so that they don't clutter